Fair Enough? A map of the current limitations of the requirements to have fair algorithms: Conclusions

 \section{Conclusions}

 In this work, we support the view that the understanding of the landscape of unjust discrimination in ADM, despite the impressive work done in the last decade or so by the fair-AI community, is not yet mature enough to be ``put into practice''.
-In particular, there are gaps at the intersection between the mathematical and statistical tools developed by statisticians and AI researchers, the legal non-discrimination provisions, and the ethical and social notions of fairness.
-We believe these gaps are deep, and not so easy to bridge, in part precisely because they lie at the boundaries between quite different worlds.

-The goal of this work is to create a map of the barriers that now make it difficult both for researchers in the field of artificial intelligence and for practitioners and developers of ADM systems to meet the societal requirement of having ``fair'' algorithms.
-We believe that the requirement is still too vague and that, in order to be put in place, we have to resolve a set of ambiguities, most of which are societal in nature rather than technical.
-Given their strong multidisciplinary content, these ambiguities will be best addressed and discussed when researchers and practitioners from the various fields involved (e.g., statisticians, AI experts, ethicists, and legal experts) collaborate toward the goal, potentially creating a shared vocabulary and set of working notions.
+We believe that the requirement to develop fair algorithms is still too vague and that, in order to be put in place, we have to clarify and be aware of a set of open points, most of which are societal in nature rather than technical.
+Given the strong multidisciplinary content, this challenge will be best addressed and discussed when researchers and practitioners from the various fields involved (e.g., statisticians, AI experts, ethicists, and legal experts) collaborate toward the goal, potentially creating a shared vocabulary and set of working notions.
 In fact, this is the spirit that also guided this work.

+As a positive example of legislative framework, we would like to mention the \citetalias{EqualityAct}, that takes an organic perspective on anti-discrimination, clearly stating what are the characteristics that should be considered protected in any domain, and also taking the position of prohibiting any form of direct discrimination.

-As a final remark, notice that there are of course other problematic aspects of unjust discrimination in ADM systems, that are somehow out of the scope of this work and would have required a much broader analysis.
-We can cite, e.g., how to face the challenge of bias in models with unstructured data such as images and text, especially in generative AI models such as the modern Large Language Models; or more technological problems, such as those raised by the modularity of AI systems, that are usually composed by several steps and components, making it complicated to clarify how fairness issues may propagate through the process.
+As a final remark, notice that there are of course other problematic aspects of unjust discrimination in ADM systems that are somehow out of the scope of this work and would have required a much broader analysis.
+We can cite, e.g., how to face the challenge of bias in models with unstructured data such as images and text, especially in generative AI models such as the modern Large Language Models; or more technological problems, such as those raised by the modularity of AI systems, that are usually composed of several steps and components, making it complicated to clarify how fairness issues may propagate through the process.